renatoathaydes/osgiaas/docs/cli/writing-custom-commands.md

 To create a very basic command, the only compile-time dependency needed is on the [Felix Shell](http://search.maven.org/#search%7Cga%7C1%7Ca%3A%22org.apache.felix.shell%22).

-To use the shell pipeline and auto-completion interfaces, also add a dependency on the osgiaas-cli-api module.
+To use the shell pipeline and auto-completion interfaces, also add a dependency on the osgiaas-cli-api module and follow the instructions given in the previous sections.

 ## Tutorial